RutledgePaulV/datalogger/readme.md

 ### Rationale

-I wanted a no-fuss structured logging solution for Clojure.
+I want a no-fuss structured logging solution for Clojure.
 I run all my code in containerized environments that only need to write to `stdout` so I really don't require support for other appenders.
-I want to avoid the java logging ecosystem when I log from Clojure.
-On the other hand, I want all the logs, including java libraries, to be controlled by a single piece of logging configuration.
+I want to avoid the entire java logging ecosystem when I log from Clojure.
+I want all the logs, including java libraries, to be controlled by a single piece of logging configuration.
 I don't want to write code to configure logging at runtime.
 I really just want a static config file, and it might as well be edn.
 I want built-in support for masking sensitive values.
 I want to be able to push contextual data onto the stack and have it added to any logs.
 I want data from java MDC to appear in my logs.
-I want to easily write tests that assert my log statements and their data.
-I want as much work as possible to happen off of the thread that made the logging call.
+I want support for writing tests that assert my log statements and their data.
+I want as much as possible to happen off of the thread that made the logging call.

 ---